-The purpose of this FAQ blog post by Benefit Strategies, is to offer answers to some very basic questions about Canadian critical illness insurance.
+The purpose of this critical illness insurance FAQ blog post by Benefit Strategies, is to offer answers to some very basic questions that most Canadians have on this subject.

-For more information about how critical illness insurance may fit into your benefits plan, please contact our Edmonton Benefits Brokers directly at 1-780-437-5070.
+For more information outside of this critical illness insurance FAQ, please contact our Edmonton Benefits Brokers directly at 1-780-437-5070.

 Frequently Asked Questions

 What is a critical illness?